Germany faces 'gigantic' task meeting energy, climate goals - KVIA

 Germany faces ‘gigantic’ task meeting energy, climate goals

-BERLIN (AP) — Germany’s new climate minister said Tuesday that the country faces a “gigantic” task if it wants to achieve its goals for reducing greenhouse gas emissions while ensuring sufficient energy for its energy-hungry industry.
-Robert Habeck told reporters in Berlin that Germany is currently on track to halve its emissions by 2030 compared to 1990 levels _ far off the government’s target of 65%.
-Pandemic-related effects that allowed Germany to achieve its interim goal of a 40% reduction by 2020 fell away last year, resulting in a renewed rise in emissions for 2021.
+BERLIN (AP) — Germany’s new climate minister says the country faces a “gigantic” task if it wants to achieve its goals for reducing greenhouse gas emissions while ensuring sufficient energy for its energy-hungry industry.
+Climate Minister Robert Habeck told reporters in Berlin on Tuesday that Germany is currently on track to halve its emissions by 2030 compared to 1990 levels.
+That’s far off the government’s target of 65%.
+Pandemic-related effects that allowed Germany to achieve its interim goal of a 40% reduction by 2020 fell away last year.
+That resulted in a renewed rise in emissions for 2021.
 Habeck said renewable sources such as solar and wind power currently provide about 43% of Germany’s electricity, but that share needs to almost double to 80% by 2030.